vsheahan/Latent-Space-Invaders/METRICS_GLOSSARY.md

 **In VAE context**: Measures how different the learned latent distribution is from a standard normal distribution.

-**In this project**: Part of VAE loss function to regularize the latent space.
+**In my experiments**: Part of VAE loss function to regularize the latent space.
+Keeps the latent space well-behaved.

+**Also tried**: Using KL divergence as an anomaly score.
+Didn't help.
+Attacks were well-behaved too.

 ---